AirDisa/airdisa.github.io/_posts/2013-12-26-front-matter.md

 ---
 {% endhighlight %}

-People who do not code might ask why.
-Why code something from scratch when instead you can go with ready-made Wordpress?
 The answer can only lie in your love for learning code.
-You either love it, or you do not.
-There is no rational reason to take the time to learn this stuff when you can literally fire up Wordpress and write, like what writers do.

-Learning to code takes perseverance, and concentration.
-Front matter is simple enough that it does not require much coding skill to start.
-It can be learned quickly enough to serve as a nice platform for getting acquainted with coding.
-Jekyll also uses [Redcarpet][red-carpet] for markdown, which gently gets into trickier business (where the dynamic power really is).
+You either love it, or not.
+There is no good reason and only that rationality to take the time to learn this stuff when you can literally fire up Wordpress and write, like what writers do.
+Learning to code takes perseverance and concentration.
+Front matter is simple enough that it can serve for getting acquainted with further coding.
+Jekyll uses [Redcarpet][red-carpet] for markdown which gently gets into trickier business (where the dynamic power really is).
 Check it out!

 [red-carpet]: https://github.com/vmg/redcarpet
 [front-matter]: http://jekyllrb.com/docs/frontmatter/